Rolemaster: Publication history

-Rolemaster has a total of five editions.
+Rolemaster has had several editions, with three lines currently maintained in parallel.

 First edition (RM1): 1980–1982

-This edition includes five books: Arms Law, Claw Law, Spell Law, Character Law and Campaign Law.
-These were available initially as individual books, and later as combined volumes and in boxed sets.
+The original Rolemaster grew out of house rules developed by Pete Fenlon, S. Coleman Charlton, and Kurt Fischer during a Middle-earth-set Dungeons & Dragons campaign at the University of Virginia in the late 1970s.
+After graduating in 1980, the group founded Iron Crown Enterprises to publish the rules.
+The first edition consists of five books: Arms Law (1980), Spell Law (1981), Claw Law (1982), Character Law (1982), and Campaign Law (1984), initially marketed as modular add-ons for Advanced Dungeons & Dragons before being bundled as a standalone system.

 Second edition (RM2): 1984–1994

 In 1984, an initial boxed set was issued containing both expanded and revised rules.
-The box included Spell Law, and a combined Arms Law & Claw Law, Character Law, as well as the Vog Mur campaign module for the Loremaster setting.
+The box included Spell Law, a combined Arms Law & Claw Law, a combined Character Law and Campaign Law, and the Vog Mur campaign module for the Loremaster setting.

-Shortly after the first box, a new boxed set was released, containing all of the previous contents as well as The Cloudlords of Tanara, a detailed setting and adventure supplement.
-The supplement introduced ICE's original Loremaster setting, which would later develop into the more sophisticated Shadow World.
+Shortly after the first box, a new boxed set was released, containing all of the previous contents as well as The Cloudlords of Tanara, a setting and adventure supplement.
+The supplement introduced ICE's original Loremaster setting, which later developed into Shadow World.

-Several additional supplementary books were published individually for the second edition, including three Creatures & Treasures books, and many companion books that expanded the core rules.
+Several additional supplementary books were published individually for the second edition, including three Creatures & Treasures books, and a series of companion books that expanded the core rules.

-Rolemaster Standard System: 1994
+Rolemaster Standard System: 1995

-In 1994 the game was revised and re-released as Rolemaster Standard System (RMSS).
-The biggest changes were to character generation, particularly in the number of skills available and the method for calculating bonuses for skills.
+In 1995 the game was revised and re-released as Rolemaster Standard System (RMSS).
+The most significant changes were to character generation, particularly the number of skills available and the method for calculating skill bonuses.
 Many supplementary rulebooks and accessories were subsequently published.

 Rolemaster Fantasy Role Playing: 1999

-In 1999 the game underwent a slight restructuring when Rolemaster Fantasy Role Playing (RMFRP) was released, but this was mostly a rearranging of material with very few changes to the rules themselves.

-The older single-volume Spell Law was divided into three separate books, Of Essence, Of Channelling and Of Mentalism, each of which expands that realm of power with additional professions and spell lists.
+In 1999 the game underwent a restructuring when Rolemaster Fantasy Role Playing (RMFRP) was released; the revision was largely a rearrangement of material, with few changes to the underlying rules.
+The previously single-volume Spell Law was divided into three books — Of Essence, Of Channelling, and Of Mentalism — each of which expanded that realm of power with additional professions and spell lists.

 Rolemaster Unified: 2022

-Rolemaster Unified is a new edition based on a number of revisions from RMSS/RMFRP editions.
+Rolemaster Unified (RMU) was released in December 2022 following an extended public beta.
+The edition draws on elements of the previous RMC, RMSS, and RMFRP rulesets and was issued in a multi-volume format consisting of Core Law, Spell Law, Creature Law, and Treasure Law.